-Professor Fiona Yap is Interim Director at the Crawford School of Public Policy.
+Professor Fiona Yap is an Honorary Professor at the Crawford School of Public Policy.
 Her main research interests are in policy and political economy in East and Southeast Asia.

 You might also like